 If you are fairly new to the community industry, entry-level roles earn around the £30,000 mark based on the information found on Monster and Glassdoor.

 The below table breaks out every single response we received from community professionals in the UK.
 Where annual salaries were reported in USD$, we have converted them back to GBP£ for easier interpretation.

 Income, Bonuses and Benefits

 The earnings declared by community professionals in our data set are much higher than the information we gained from our independent research from glassdoor.com and monster.co.uk.

 These job engine and salary prediction tools presented us with a much lower average annual income, around £30,000.
 We also found that current job openings for community managers in the U.K. varied in industry, but were highly sought after in the gaming industry specifically.

-Additional salary research showed that mainland Europe is quite divided in their compensation practices for community professionals.
+Additional salary research showed that mainland Europe is quite divided in compensation practices for community professionals.
 Germany and Spain seem to offer lower incomes, roughly around the €25,000 mark, whereas France and the Netherlands are averaging around €45,000.

-We also spotted some trends through our research that suggest that the standalone role of a community manager (not a combination role of social media and community management) is more observable in the western European countries at this time.
+We also spotted some trends through our research that suggest that the standalone role of a community manager (not a combination role of social media and community management) is more observable in western European countries at this time.

 In addition, we have narrowed down the prominent industries that are currently hiring for community roles based on our findings from Glassdoor, local Monster.com sites and Xing.de.

 The UK was mainly hiring in the gaming industry, Germany in the finance and marketing agency world, while Spain, France and the Netherlands are heavily recruiting in the tech and telecom sectors.